crowding/thesis/README_data.md

 Here's a couple of CSV files.
-There are two, `spacing_series` and `contrast_series.` The difference is that in `spacing_series` the directional content was held constant for each entire session and the spacing varied, while in "contrast_series" I used only 2 values of spacing and four values of directional content.
+There are two, `spacing_series` and `contrast_series.` The difference is that in `spacing_series` the directional content was held constant for each entire session and the spacing varied, while in `contrast_series` I used only 2 values of spacing and four values of directional content.

 The two situations are not directly comparable because subjects appear